Dangers Of Gum Disease - Berkeley, CA

 Stage 3: Advanced Periodontitis

-In this final stage, periodontitis has progressed and become advanced periodontitis.
-Bacteria that was allowed to grow, spread, and cause destruction has destroyed the connective tissues and bone that support the teeth.
 The pockets that formed in the previous stage have become much deeper.
 Your teeth can shift or become loose.
 Loose teeth that move around in your mouth may affect your bite.
-At this stage, seeing a doctor for gum disease treatment is needed to save the teeth.

 dental-patient-with-gum-disease